weiks/flatfooted/README.md

 ### Phase 4

 - [x] Insert metadata (`site_name` and `timestamp`) into results
-- [ ] Keep track of "0 results" in the Amazon data
+- [x] Keep track of "0 results" in the Amazon data
-- [ ] JOIN by `search_string` in post-processing script
+- [x] JOIN by `search_string` in post-processing script
-  - Need to separate URLs into "search URL" and "product URL"
+  - Need to separate URLs into "search URL" and "item URL", as well as HTTP status codes for searches and items
 - [ ] Binary variable for each site to indicate if "results page" should be using to retrieve item data, instead of hoping into "item page"